TeriyakisaurusRex/42School/get_next_line/README.md

 ```

 <img width="616" alt="image" src="https://user-images.githubusercontent.com/94874173/155053154-eeeefda3-9438-42fd-8904-decaec31e838.png">
 First line is buffer moving across 10 bytes at a time, second line is what we need to return.
 Only read in one direction and we won't be able to go backwards, if we mess this up we will lose a bit of data in the second string.
-So what we can do is store that data of the partial second line in a ___static variable___ .
+So what we can do is store that data of the partial second line in a *static variable* .
 Then we can use that next time gnl is called.
-To do this we will reuse a function we make for libft called ft_substr